olavsl/IT1901-ITP/readme.md

 #Description
 A personal accounting application with the main functionality to be able to add a user and add your income and expense posts and get a total sum of your economic status.
+The application will have a GUI for the users profile, transactions (money flowing in and out of ones account(s)), different accounts, loans and debt.

 #Visuals
+TODO: Add screenshots of GUI as it's developed.

 #Installation
 The application is able to run through GitPod in an IDE or through a web browser without further installations.

 #Usage
+The goal for the usage of this application is that the user will have a more collected view of it's finances, by more clearly seeing how it's total fortune changes over time.

 #Support
 For questions or issues regarding the project, contact the authors by mail.